Free Online Calculator

 Common questions about Alabama LLC taxes and fees

 Forming an LLC in Alabama requires a $236 filing fee paid to the Alabama Secretary of State.
-Alabama requires an annual report but charges no fee for the filing.
-The state also charges a Business Privilege Tax (Minimum $100, yearly): Based on net worth, minimum $100 for small LLCs.
+Alabama LLCs file no recurring annual report with the Secretary of State.
+The state also has a Business Privilege Tax based on net worth, but the minimum was eliminated for tax years after Dec 31, 2023, so any BPT of $100 or less is exempt and most small LLCs owe $0 and file no BPT return.

 | Fee Type | Amount | Frequency |